araiprepress/illustrator_javascript/README.md

 # illustrator_javascript

-Javascript scripts for Adobe Illustrator (CS6-) CC (tested mainly in CC2015).
+Javascript tools for Adobe Illustrator (CS6-) CC (tested mainly in CC2015).
 Mainly small tools for operators to reduce their manual works.

 ### How to use: